KavinTheG/LSM6DSOX-Embedded-Rust-Driver/README.md

 ### Documentation

 Currently, a hosting solution is not yet available.
-However, docuemntatioin can be generated with the following command.
+However, documentation can be generated with the following command.
 ```
 cargo doc
 ```